 Fig. 4.1 Architecture for MatrixFree Data cache

-In our work, we retain the same architecture and extend the design of different components to support Raviart Thomas elements.
-The design choices were made to allow future support of any other anisotropic Tensor Product Finite elements with minimal changes.
+In our work, we retain the same architecture and extend the design of different components to support Raviart Thomas elements in 2-dimensions.
+The design choices were kept generic by considering future extensions 6.2.